italopguimaraes/Machine-Learning-Engineer-Nanodegree/Project 4 - I.A. Dermatologist/README.md

 #### Category 3: Mean ROC AUC

-In the third category, we will take the average of the ROC AUC values from the first two categories.
+In the third category, the mean ROC AUC values of the first two categories were calculated.

 The top scores in this category (from the ISIC competition) can be found in the image below.